 Lower Fees and Interest

 A loan from Amazon is like a cash advance, but with lower interest rates.
-The exact rates are undisclosed, but are also lower that using credit cards.
+The exact rates are undisclosed but are also lower than using credit cards.

 Just What You Need

 Sellers are offered specific loan amounts, but they don’t have to borrow as much as they are offered.
 It is possible to take out only a portion of what is offered.

 Amazon simply accepts a seller’s FBA inventory as collateral when a loan is approved.
 If you can’t pay, Amazon can hold your inventory or take it and sell it themselves to get their money back.

 If you are not an FBA seller, then your earnings will go directly to Amazon in case of non-repayment.

 An accepted Amazon Lending offer can be released to the seller’s account as soon as the following day, but not more than a week.
 This is much faster than traditional options.
 This is in large part because Amazon Lending has already screened the merchants to whom loans are offered.

 You can check your loan status and history 24/7 in Seller Central.

 Merchants who accept the loans will have to pay them back within a few months or up to a year by giving Amazon a cut of their sales.
 These payments are fixed monthly amounts that Amazon takes directly from the seller’s account.
 All you need to worry about with this scheme is making enough sales to cover your loan repayments.